-This website contains information, procedures and services offered by the distance education department, including information about writing tests off-site.
+This website contains information, procedures and services offered by the distance education department.

 Teaching Assistant Information:

 This course has 2 teaching assistants (TAs) whose duties are to assist students with understanding course material, to grade tests/assignments, and to compile grades.
 Please feel free to contact your teaching assistant for help.
 Students will be assigned to a given TA according to the first letter of the student's surname, as follows: